Skip to content

 Open the browser

-Headless stealth Chromium driven from outside.
+Stealth Chromium driven from outside.
 One call to start, state persists.
+Defaults to visible (Xvfb) so the session is stream/VNC ready; pass headless=true for full Chromium under --headless=new.

 sb.browser.navigate("https://example.com")